KempnerInstitute/ephys-spike-sorting/README.md

 # Neuropixel Ephys Spike Sorting Pipeline on Kempner AI Cluster

-This document outlines the workflow for performing spike sorting on electrophysiological recorded data using Kilosort2.5 method on Kempner AI cluster.
+This document outlines the workflow for performing spike sorting on electrophysiological recorded data using Kilosort4.0, Kilosort2.5, or spykingcircus2  method on Kempner AI cluster.
 Please refer [HMS Cluster](HMS-cluster/README.md) if you plan to use Harvard Medical School's O2 Cluster.
-This pipeline is a derivative of the one available at [Allen Neural Dynamics GitHub]( https://github.com/AllenNeuralDynamics/aind-ephys-pipeline-kilosort25).
+This pipeline is a derivative of the one available at [Allen Neural Dynamics GitHub](https://github.com/AllenNeuralDynamics/aind-ephys-pipeline).

 The analysis consists of several steps, as illustrated in the flowchart:
 - Preprocessing